 Lovingkindness is a form of meditation that can be practiced as prayer for self and others--a discipline of wishing well.
 This meditation is most typically a repetition of four different phrases (or variations thereof): "May I/you be safe.
 May I/you be happy.
 May I/you be healthy.
 May I/you live with ease."
 These phrases, or prayers, are typically lifted for oneself, for a loved one, for an acquaintance, for a difficult person, and for the entire world.

 Practicing lovingkindness has compelling research backing showing that it increases shared feelings of love with others as well as personal feelings of happiness.
 It is also a highly flexible practice, and can be modified to be a more direct prayer or a more literal expression of Christian theology.
-For example, in my own practice of lovingkindness, I generally use the phrases "May I/you know God's love.
+One option is to use the phrases "May I/you know God's love.
+May I/you know God's joy.
 May I/you know God's peace.
 May I/you know God's rest."
-I also use traditional blessings of the church and of Scripture in these meditations, or even informally when I am interacting with others or observing strangers.
-For example, a typical blessing that I recite in my mind is "May the Lord bless you and keep you.
+I also sometimes use traditional blessings of the church and of Scripture in these meditations, or even informally when I am interacting with others or observing strangers.
+For example, a typical blessing that I might recite in my mind is "May the Lord bless you and keep you.
 May the Lord make His face to shine upon you and be gracious to you.
 May the Lord lift the light of His countenance upon you and give you peace."
 Saying these prayers for myself and others brings a noticeable openness within me to God's love for me and for others.
 These prayers are also powerful tools in forgiving those who have brought hurt--removing these difficult relationships from my cycling mind and placing them in God's hands.

 While meditation is most typically practiced in stillness, bringing mindfulness into movement is also powerful in honing present-moment awareness.
 This is often practiced through yoga, a word in the Sanskrit language that means union or yoke.
 Mindful yoga brings union to body, mind, and spirit by cultivating awareness of experience in the moment.
 We can use the practice of yoga to notice the body in new ways, to notice how the mind interacts with the body, and to notice God's gifts to us through physical movement.
 We can also use mindful yoga as a practice of caring for our bodies, nurturing the temple within which God's presence dwells.
 In doing this, we open our entire selves up to God's love and care.
 We offer our bodies and our hearts to God as a way of seeking the union with Him to which we are called (John 15:4), a way of tending to weariness and receiving instead his light yoke (Matthew 11:28-30).